 You should be able to trust employees’ work and trust them about their work commitment.

-Likewise, to build trust among employees and the organization, you should ensure that you treat all your employees equally.
+Likewise, to build trust among employees and the organization, you should treat all your employees equally.
 And you should be able to provide “we feeling” to employees.

-Apart from trust between employer and employees, there should be trust among employees as well.
+Apart from trust between employer and employees, there should be trust among employees.
 You should ensure that employees have frequent communication and good social relations.

 For this, you can organize virtual meetings and friendly interaction sessions.
 You can create a group chat to share the music you are listening to right now, pictures of your lunch, and more.